 We’ve answered the question “Is it legal to pay for online reviews?”
 Interested in learning more about Internet business law?
 Yes?
 Head here.

 Unfortunately, ecommerce entrepreneurs must compete with counterfeiters.
 It’s just comes with the territory.
 But sellers can protect brand integrity by investing in intellectual property protections and customizing products.
 If you’re entangled in the web of a sophisticated scammer, consider working with experienced ecommerce attorneys.

 Product counterfeiters and listing hijackers are an ecommerce scourge.
 These scammers:

 - First, scour online marketplaces for easy-to-copy products;

 - Then, occupy product listings;

 - And lastly, undercut the original price by selling inferior copycats.
 (Sometimes they sell exact product replicas acquired through supply chain leaks).

 So, how do you shake a listing tick?
-Unfortunately, a silver bullet solution doesn’t yet exist, but you can do a few simple things to make your listings unattractive to product pickpockets.
+Unfortunately, a silver bullet solution doesn’t yet exist, but you can do a few simple things to make listings unattractive to product pickpockets.

 Amazon Hijacking Prevention Tip #1: Vet Your Supply Chain Like Your Financial Security Depends On It (Because It Does)

 Here’s the issue: Overseas manufacturers may not care about you, your business, or U.S. laws.
 Their top priority is making money — and they’re often not beholden to stateside statutes.

 So, how can you avoid a disastrous partnership?
 Again, no bullet proof method exists.
 But what you can do is vet, vet — and then vet some more.
 Scour the Internet for information about potential factories and manufacturers; read industry message boards; hire a translator if you must!

 Also, adopt a Prime Directive attitude; share the names of quality supply chain vendors with other sellers.
 Why?
 Because mitigating counterfeiters makes financial sense for the industry, as a whole.

 Amazon Hijacking Prevention Tip #2: Add A Little *Something* To Your Product

 Hijackers leech off industrious elbow grease.
 So, use their tendencies to your advantage.

 Simple: The more unique a product, the more difficult it is to counterfeit.
 Add a special feature or sub rosa engraving.
 Differentiating your brand can act as effective counterfeit repellent.